-Well jewellery obviously looking in all the windows on the waterfront.
-But not just jewellery.
+Well...jewellery obviously!
+But that's just the start.
 Amber has been proved to be electronegative and it’s suggested that this helps improve the bodies energy levels.
 Amber has been used in tinctures to help fight colds, fevers, rheumatism and muscular pain.
 The International Amber Association claim that amber has been used in babies’ teething rings to ease pain.

 But you’ll also find amber being used wherever beauty and design are important.
 Various uses we have seen range from decorative finished in furniture to lampstands.
 A recent event in the city saw a dress decorated with amber while one of the craftsmen we visited was in the process of making a series of amber and ceramic electrical fittings for an interior designer.

 How to find your own and what to do?

 The sight of locals (both amateur and professional) combing the beaches looking for pieces which have been washed up, particularly after a heavy storm, is still common.
 Close to Gdańsk you have the beaches at Stogi and these and the beaches along the coast towards Krynica Morska heading to the border with the Russian enclave of Kaliningrad are popular spots to go beachcombing.